 The amendment is not expected to result in the generation of any additional bushfire risk.
+Defendable space is accommodated to the west of the subdivision with the construction of the new road.

 The land is not within a Bushfire Management Overlay but is within a designated bushfire prone area.